javimartd/The-Guardian/README.md

 Below are the design patterns that have been used in this app

 #### Builder
-This pattern separates de construction of a complex object from its representation.

 ```kotlin
 open fun create(): AlertDialog {